Top Indie Games of September: Building Nicely, Delivering Funnily, Investigating Gloomily, and More

 Town to City

 In most city-building simulators, developers offer players scope.
 We design cities in blocks and districts, dreaming of building a metropolis that everyone else will look up to.
 But rarely are we given the opportunity to look at this city through the eyes of those who live in it.
-Of course, you can zoom in with the mouse wheel—but why?
+Of course, you can zoom in with the mouse wheel — but why?
 After all, "the big picture is seen from a distance."

 Town to City is not such a simulator.

 But their happiness is your responsibility.
 It will only appear when you provide at least basic needs: food, work, trade, communication.
 You will have to develop infrastructure, establish production, and solve logistics.
 Everything here is serious.
-And in between tasks, you can decorate: arrange art objects, decorate facades, add a little soul to your town.
+And in between, you can decorate: arrange art objects, decorate facades, add a little soul to your town.

 Image belongs to Galaxy Grove and Kwalee.